costikid/costikid/README.md

 # Hi 👋, I'm Costanza

-1. 🔧 I make websites for small businesses
+1. 🔧 I make websites for small businesses (but this is my coder's profile, no marketing I promise)

-2. 🌱 As a curious person, I’m always eager to learn more about different businesses and how to help them succeed online
+2. 🌱 As a curious person, I’m always eager to learn more about different technologies.
+To the point that sometimes I get lost and forget to stick to one thing.

-3. 💬 I am currently looking for clients (when clients are not looking for me)
+3. 💬 Currently not looking for new clients.
+Only other techies or startup founders to collaborate with

 4. 📫 Email me at costanza@bromleywebworks.co.uk